 Editor’s tip: If you find you’re often scrapping makeup looks and redoing them, read our article on How To Fix Bad Makeup Without Starting Over.

 You can be a master at blending eyeshadow and still end up with fallout beneath your eyes.
-Your lids may look great, but the color that’s traveled down your face certainly doesn’t.
 While you can always saturate a cotton pad with makeup remover and wipe it all away, sometimes that makes even more of a mess.
-If you know fallout is going to be a factor, you can act preemptively instead.
+If you know fallout is going to be a factor, be proactive.
 Before doing your eye makeup, apply a generous amount of setting powder beneath each eye.
 That way, when you break out your shadows, any fallout will land on top of the powder.
-When all is said and done with your eye makeup look, all you have to do is use a clean makeup brush to swipe away the powder underneath your eyes, and the fallout will go with it.
+When you’re done with your eye makeup look, all you have to do is use a clean makeup brush to wipe away the powder underneath your eyes, and the fallout will go with it.